sudheernambiar/Terraform-EC2-Creation-modulebased/README.md

 ```
 $ terraform init
 ```
-- terraform plan
+- To identify the procedure pre flight results
 ```
 $ terraform plan
 ```
-- terraform apply (with a yes you can permit after an overview, or explicitly work it with "terraform apply -auto-approve".
+- Execute the plan (with a yes you can permit after an overview, or explicitly work it with "terraform apply -auto-approve".
 ```
 $ terraform apply
 ```
+- Incase to deploy without a pre flight check.
 ```
 $ terraform apply -auto-approve
 ```